 Given that there are many countries with sovereign self-interests at stake (and even more private enterprise players with even bigger “strategies” at stake), it becomes a question of who is on the hook to cop the most “investment” — or, probably more realistically-worded, sacrifice — in this noble pursuit to “arrest climate change”.
 Wokedom puts the onus on the “Global North” who, we are told, have much more to give than “the poor” of the “Global South”.

-What is missing in this argument is what that there are always two sides to a coin.
+What is missing in this argument is that there are always two sides to a coin.
 The other side to this woke sentiment is the more confronting question around whether “the poor” are entitled to First World living standards.

 SUPPORT INDEPENDENT SOCIAL COMMENTARY!
 Subscribe to our Substack community GRP Insider to receive by email our in-depth free weekly newsletter.
 Subscribe to our Substack newsletter, GRP Insider!
 Learn more |